RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <b><i>Now Optimistic for others to Build -<br>
 We will be improving this with cases analysis, as well as knowledge in VISUAL AND PERFORMING ARTS or "Hollywood" Cases, which will increase the quality improvements accessible and to save lives!</i></b>

-- <i>Please See the Entire Repository for Foundational Understanding, for Better Outcomes</i>
+- <i>Please See the Entire Repository for Foundational Understanding, encouraging assistance, for Better Outcomes</i>

 <center><img src="https://fredericksymphony.org/wp-content/uploads/2019/08/FSOAug19-1.jpg" width=20% height=20%/></center>